feagi/feagi/feagi/npu/burst_engine.md

-# Burst Engine - Modular Architecture
+# Burst Engine - Clean Generic Architecture

 The Burst Engine is the central component of the NPU (Neural Processing Unit) in FEAGI.
-It manages neural dynamics and coordinates the simulation of neural activity using a modern modular architecture with specialized mixins.
+It manages neural dynamics and coordinates the simulation of neural activity using a clean, area-agnostic architecture with specialized mixins.

 ## Architecture Overview